Content updated on September 5, 2025.

-On May 31, 2024, legal aid eligibility thresholds were indexed, broadening access to it.
+The indexation of legal aid eligibility thresholds has broadened access to it.
 Free access is also available to all children.

 What is legal aid?

-Québec’s legal aid system provides access to legal instruments so you can assert your rights.
+Québec’s legal aid system allows eligible people to access justice so they can assert their rights.
 The services (either free or low-cost) are dispensed by attorneys or, less often, by notaries.
 The attorneys and notaries are mandated to advise their clients or to represent them in court, to, among other things:

 - Contest a decision concerning benefits (automobile insurance, work-related accident, employment insurance, etc.);